 The tiny village of Hoyos del Espino offers walkers access to arguably the finest hiking in the country: the mountain trails of the Sierra de Gredos.
 With stunning high mountain passes, lower valley trails, tiny wine villages and fabulous local cuisine, this really is an unknown gem just waiting to be discovered!

 Iglesias (“churches”) play an integral role in the communities of all Catholic countries, and Spain is no exception – every village has at least one, and normally a few shrines too!
-Some of my particular favourites include the Romanesque church in postcard-pretty Pals, and the 14th century hilltop chapel of Virgen de la Sierra above Zuheros – at 1,216m, it is very worthy of its “Balcony of Andalucia” nickname!
+Some of my particular favourites include the Romanesque church in postcard-pretty Pals, and the C14 hilltop chapel of Virgen de la Sierra above Zuheros – at 1,216m, it is very worthy of its “Balcony of Andalucia” nickname!

 Spain has produced high quality dry-cured hams (“jamones“) since antiquity.
 Quality varies considerably depending on: the type of pig; the way the pig has been fed; the part of pig being used, and the type of curing process.
-The 4 main cured hams are (from dearest to cheapest): jamon iberico de bellota (from free-range, acorn-fed Iberian pigs); jamon iberico de recebo (acorn, pasture and compound-fed Iberian pigs); jamon de pata negra (compound-fed black Iberian pigs); jamon serrano (compound-fed white pigs).
+The four main cured hams are (from dearest to cheapest): jamon iberico de bellota (from free-range, acorn-fed Iberian pigs); jamon iberico de recebo (acorn, pasture and compound-fed Iberian pigs); jamon de pata negra (compound-fed black Iberian pigs); jamon serrano (compound-fed white pigs).

 Now this is a difficult – actually an impossible – task as the letter “K” is one of two English letters that does not exist in the Spanish alphabet!
 I’ll come on to the other later…!